cirenel/adt-eval/README.md

 - displays resulting values, paginated, using the show page template

-Current Known Issues:
+Current Known Issues/Next Steps:
 - the edit row item will crash if any field contains an ' (throws off SQL input)
 - investigating inconsistent behavior with table persistence differences in locally hosted v. web hosted versions of app
-- did not configure database to autoincrement primary key --> currently new entries are assigned a primary key in a very hacky manner
+- did not configure database to autoincrement primary key --> currently new entries are assigned a primary key in a very hacky manner based on the number of existing entries
 - not crazy about an in repo json with credentials as a means for connection --> try other options
+- database data not cleaned. inconsistencies and issues with type and formatting (e.g. duration units, durations showing up as ratings, etc)
+- normalize database --> pull tables for countries, actors, directors, ratings, etc then rely on more queries between tables instead of comma separated values within a column
+- login page